flash62au/EngineDriver_Home/docs/configuration/ipls.rst

    Maximum of 16 steps |BR|
    Not all 16 are required, but there must not be any missing steps between 0 and the last provided step

-**l+:** - Optional = Loco Startup Sound   MAX 12 seconds
+**l+:** - Optional = Loco Start-up Sound   *MAX 12 seconds*

 Sounds files can be .wav or .mp3 format.
 Other formats may usable but are untested.

-Each sound is internally limited to one megabyte storage, which represents approximately 5.6 seconds at 44.1kHz stereo, however all sounds have a time limit maximum of around 12 seconds.
+Each sound is internally limited to one megabyte storage, which represents approximately 5.6 seconds at 44.1kHz stereo, however all sounds have a time limit maximum of approximately 12 seconds.

-By default, the sound files are expected to be in ``../Android/data/jmri.enginedriver/files/`` however you can put them in subfolders by prepending the sound file name with ``<folder name><forward slash>``. e.g. sample/bell_start.mp3     - will look for ../Android/jmri.enginedriver/files/sample/bell_start.mp3
+By default, the sound files are expected to be in ``../Android/data/jmri.enginedriver/files/`` (i.e the same folder the .ips file is in) however you can put them in subfolders by prepending the sound file name with ``<folder name><forward slash>``. e.g. **sample/bell_start.mp3**     - will look for **../Android/jmri.enginedriver/files/sample/bell_start.mp3**

 Sample .ipls
 ------------

-The `sample files are available here <../_static/ipls/sample.zip>`_.
+The `sample files are available here <../_static/ipls/sample.zip>`_ as a compressed zip file.
+To use it extract the files, including the subfolder to ``../Android/data/jmri.enginedriver/files/`` on your Android device.

 ::